 On the other hand, iTunes doesn’t rely on the cloud, but you can only restore your backup from your iTunes account via your computer.
 With this method, if your computer crashes or gets damaged, your backup goes down with it.
 However, you can encrypt the backup to retain any passwords or sensitive data.

-While online storage services back up photos, contacts, and videos, they don’t back up text messages, settings, voicemail, apps or app data, among other things.
+While online storage services back up photos, contacts, and videos, they don’t back up text messages, settings, voicemail, apps, or app data, among other things.
 However, they’re an excellent supplement if you run out of space on the free iCloud backup.
 They’re also a good alternative when you no longer have enough space on your computer for an iTunes backup.

 Similarly, you can access the data from any device and any location as long as you have Internet access.

-The only difference with using this option is you’ll have to upload your files and messages manually from your iPhone or computer.
+The only difference using this option is that you’ll have to upload your files and messages manually from your iPhone or computer.
 However, most services back up your photos automatically when saved on your device.